 Female hair loss and/or hair thinning can be devastating to a woman and cause a great deal of stress and anxiety.
 And, although hair loss is much more common in men, the psychological damage is much more severe in women.
 Many women feel that their hair plays a major role in their overall beauty.

-In addition, the way in which women experience hair loss, or female pattern baldness, is many times different from men.
-Women hair loss may begin with some hair thinning along the hairline, temples and crown or may be thinning over the entire head.
+In addition, the way in which women experience hair loss or female pattern baldness is many times different from men.
+Women’s hair loss may begin with some hair thinning along the hairline, temples, and crown or maybe thinning over the entire head.
 However, there is hope.

 Female Hair Transplant | Female Hair Restoration

 At one time, one of the only options for women who suffered from hair loss was wearing a wig.
 However, thankfully, things have changed.
 There are now female hair loss treatments, known as female hair transplant or female hair restoration.

 Although hair transplants aren’t for all women who experience hair loss, they are most often recommended for female hair loss caused by, what is known as, alopecia or female pattern baldness.

 Prior to considering female hair transplant surgery, you must find the cause of your hair loss.
 Although there are many causes of hair loss, the most common cause of permanent hair loss is hereditary.
 However, prior to considering a hair transplant, you must ensure that your female hair loss isn’t a temporary condition.

 You will need to see a hair restoration specialist see if you are a candidate for a female hair transplant.
 Unfortunately, if you suffer from hair loss over the entire scalp, and not in a particular pattern, you will most likely not be a candidate for this procedure.

 Female Hair Loss | Women Hair Loss | Alopecia